Strong-AI-Lab/modular-lm/README.md

-# Modular LoRA Fine-Tuning for Causal LLMs
+# Independent Causal Language Models

-Repository for the Modular-LM project.
-This repository contains the code for the fine-tuning a Modular-LM model, as well as the code for the clusters visualisation.
-The Modular-LM model inherits from [Huggingfaces' PreTrainedModel](https://huggingface.co/docs/transformers/main_classes/model) so it and its fine-tuned versions can be used as any other model from the [transformers library](https://huggingface.co/docs/transformers/index).
+Repository for the ICLM project.
+This repository contains the code for the fine-tuning a modular ICLM model, as well as the code for the clusters visualisation.
+The ICLM model inherits from [Huggingfaces' PreTrainedModel](https://huggingface.co/docs/transformers/main_classes/model) so it and its fine-tuned versions can be used as any other model from the [transformers library](https://huggingface.co/docs/transformers/index).

 ## Installation